 A student may add and drop courses during the add/drop period of each term.
 The Business Office and Financial Assistance Office will establish a student’s tuition charges and financial assistance based on the student’s enrollment status at the end of the add/drop period.
 After the add/drop period has expired, tuition charge and financial assistance will not be adjusted for courses dropped, except in the case of a complete withdrawal.
 Tuition adjustments for courses added will continue throughout the term.

-NON-TRADITIONAL MODULE OR SHORTER TERM CLASSES AND SEMESTER SATURDAY CLASSES:
+NON-TRADITIONAL MODULE OR SHORTER TERM CLASSES:

 A student who drops a course after the first class meeting will be eligible for a 100% refund.
 A student who drops a course after attending 25% or less of class meetings will be eligible for a 75% refund.
 A student who drops a course after attending more than 25% of class meetings will not be eligible for a refund.
 Students are responsible for dropping their own courses.